andrewallen/ben-allen-io/README.md

 - Port 4321 in use: `npm run dev -- --port 4322` (or any free port)
 - Missing dependencies: ensure Node 18+ and re-run `npm install`
 - Docker build slow: ensure `.dockerignore` is present (excludes `node_modules`, `.git`, etc.)

+## Security

+- Photos: avoid publishing sensitive EXIF/metadata (e.g., GPS).
+Recommended: strip EXIF before adding to `photos/` using a tool like `exiftool -all="" file.jpg` or your editor’s export settings.
+The sync step enforces extension/type checks, blocks symlinks, and skips oversized files.
+- CSP: inline scripts have been externalized; a single early theme snippet remains and is allowed via a strict SHA‑256 hash in the CSP header.
+If you modify that snippet in `src/layouts/Base.astro`, update the CSP hash in `nginx.conf`.
+- Docker context: secrets and cert material are excluded via `.dockerignore`.
+Terminate TLS at your platform if possible; otherwise, Nginx is configured with modern ciphers and headers.